JuliaData/DataFrames.jl/doc/manual.md

 	load("DataFrames")
 	using DataFrames

- Overview of Basic Types for Working with Data
+# Overview of Basic Types for Working with Data

+There are four new types introduced by the current generation of the DataFrames package:

+* NAType: A scalar value that represents a single missing piece of data.
+This value behaves much like `NA` in R.
+* DataVec: A vector that can contain values of a specific type as well as `NA`'s.
+* PooledDataVec: An alternative to DataVec's that can be more memory-efficient if a small number of distinc values are present in the underlying vector of data.
+* DataFrame: A tabular data structure that is similar to R's `data.frame` and Pandas' `DataFrame`.

+In the future, we will also be introducing generic Arrays of arbitrary dimension.
+After this, we will provide two new types:

+* DataMatrix: A matrix that can contain values of a specific type as well as `NA`'s.
+* DataFrame: An array that can contain values of a specific type as well as `NA`'s.

 # The NA Type

 The core problem with using the data structures built into Julia for data analysis is that there is no mechanism for expressing the absence of data.
-Traditional database systems express the absence of data using a `NULL` value, while data analysis packages typically follow the tradition set by S and use `NA` for this purpose.
+Traditional database systems express the absence of data using a `NULL` value, while data analysis packages typically follow the tradition set by S and use `NA` for this purpose when referring to data.
+(NB: _In S and R, `NULL` is present in addition to `NA`, but it refers to the absence of any specific value for a variable in code, rather than the absence of any specific value for something inside of a data set._)

 The DataFrames package expresses the absence of data by introducing a new type called `NAtype`.
 This value is used everywhere to indicate missingness in the underlying data set.